0cjs/sedoc/ee/tools/proto-tech.md

   bare wire-wrap wire (or a bent lead) into the two holes before putting in the headers/sockets/whatever.
 May also be useful for GND/Vcc buses and whatever.
+- For non-socket/header components, remember you can solder/wire on
+  the top side as well.
+Wires can also go through holes to change sides, esp. useful for boards plugging into IC sockets. ([Picture, scroll down.][p74792].)
 - To test during the build, use IC test clips to subtitute for yet-unwired connections on the board.